Vedebmo/Player/README.md

 ## Future Features

-Thinking about the use of this player, there's a list of features to be added:
+In base of the use of this player, there's a list of features to be added:

  - Users allowed to upload their own songs
  - Wave mode